-5.3.1.5 Promoting waste management practices which minimise the risks of immediate and future environmental pollution and harm to human health
+5.3.4 Promoting waste management practices which minimise the risks of immediate and future environmental pollution and harm to human health

-In line with good practice and efficiency, Northacre RRC has replaced the need to landfill up to 60,000 tonnes of MSW per annum.
+In line with good practice and efficiency, Northacre RRC has replaced the need to directly landfill up to 60,000 tonnes of MSW per annum with only approx. 30% of the initial waste tonnage being landfilled as process residue.
 All waste operations are carefully monitored and managed within a purpose-built facility.
-This facility has minimised both immediate and long-term potential environmental impacts and significantly reduced the legacy of landfill operations.
+This facility has minimised both immediate and long term potential environmental impacts and significantly reduced the legacy of landfill operations.
 Hills is amongst the pioneers of operating mechanical biological treatment technology in the United Kingdom.

-5.3.1.6 Securing achievement of waste hierarchy objectives
+5.3.5 Securing achievement of waste hierarchy objectives

-For contract year 9, Hills has diverted 39,506 tonnes of MSW from landfill.
-This is calculated from the amount of waste accepted at Northacre RRC minus the bio-stabilised residue that is landfilled at the end of the process.
+For contract year 10, Hills has diverted 38,853 tonnes of MSW from landfill.
+This is calculated from the amount of waste accepted at Northacre RRC minus the bio- stablised residue that is landfilled at the end of the process.
 Through the development of Northacre RRC, Hills has moved significant quantities of waste up the waste hierarchy (see table in section 4.2.9).

-Hills measures the amount of waste produced throughout this process and will continue to review the options available to process waste that is currently going to landfill in order to move it up the waste hierarchy.
+Hills measures the amount of waste produced throughout this process and will continue to review the options available to process waste that is currently going to landfill to move it up the waste hierarchy.